globocom/secDevLabs/owasp-top10-2017-apps/a1/mongection/README.md

 const existsUser = await User.findOne({$and: [ { email: email}, { password: password} ]});
 ```

 As no validation is being made on these variables, injected queries may be successfully executed in MongoDB.
+Some directives like `$ne` or `$gt`, if successfully injected, could bypass API authentication.

 #### 🔥